Rfluegel1/pocketbase-web-app-template/README.md

 # web-app-template
-This is a web application template making use of pocketbase, node, and react
+This is a web application template making use of pocketbase, node, and svelte-kit

 ## Backend Setup